 Creating an Intercultural Society

-Many foreigners from various cultural backgrounds live in Tokyo.
-Over the past five years, the number of foreign residents in Tokyo has increased by about 160,000, reaching a total of about 570,000 in January 2020, the highest number of foreign residents of any city in Japan.
-The number of foreigners living in Tokyo will continue to increase.
-By 2040, approximately one in ten people living in Tokyo are expected to be foreigners.
-To ensure Tokyo's sustainable development, it is essential to realize an intercultural society where foreigners participate and work together with Japanese as members of their cities.
+Many foreign residents from various cultural backgrounds live in Tokyo.
+The number of foreign residents in Tokyo will continue to increase and in 2040, approximately one in ten people living in Tokyo are expected to be foreign residents.
+To ensure Tokyo's sustainable development, it is essential to realize an intercultural society where foreign residents participate and work together with Japanese as members of their cities.

-This foundation will collaborate with various entities such as the Tokyo Metropolitan Government, municipalities, regional international associations, private organizations and others to establish a network for the promotion of intercultural cohesion, contribute to the activation of local communities and realize "Tokyo, where people shine".
+The foundation collaborates with various entities such as the Tokyo Metropolitan Government, municipalities, regional international associations, private organizations and others to establish a network for the promotion of intercultural cohesion, contribute to the activation of local communities and realize "Tokyo, where people shine".

-When foreigners living in Tokyo have problems in their daily lives, they often do not know who to consult with.
+When foreign residents in Tokyo have problems in their daily lives, they often do not know who to consult with.
 We accept such consultations, provide the necessary information, and connect them to appropriate organizations according to their needs.

 In addition, we deal with cases that are difficult to respond to at each city's foreign consultation desk, such as minority language and expert consultation.
 We also provide interpretation support when language support is inadequate at the destination organization.

 Open hours: 10 am to 4 pm (weekdays only, excluding weekends and holidays)